tak1n/rack-blogengine/README.md

 ### Structure

-This folder and files will be created for you
+These folders and files will be created for you

 #### Folders
 `targetfolder/assets`